 The Thinking Womans Guide to a Better Birth

-Chapter 7 The Slow Labor: Patience Is a Virtue1.
+The Slow Labor: The Bottom Line1.
 Problems with Typical Management

 a.
 Active Management of Labor